mhinz/vim-galore/README.md

 | CLIPBOARD | Selecting text and `ctrl+c` | `ctrl+v`                       | `+` register |

 **NOTE**: Selections (no, not even the CLIPBOARD selection) are never kept in the X server!
-Thus you lose the data copied with `ctrl+c` when the application closes.
+Thus, you lose the data copied with `ctrl+c` when the application closes.

 Use `"*p` to paste the PRIMARY selection or `"+y1G` to yank the entire file to